 The group undertakes management work to preserve or maximise the ornithological value of the Reserve, provides and maintains hides for the use of the public and permit holders, keeps the paths open and discourages disturbance.
 The group produces an Annual Report which summarises the work carried out and the results obtained including the scientific study of the flora and fauna of the Reserve.

 To carry out this work the group raises funds by the sale of Permits, Annual Reports and by applying for grants from various organisations.
-The Reserve is open from dawn to dusk throughout the year.
+The Reserve is open from 08:00am throughout the year but closes at varying times in line with daylight hours.
+For more specific information please consult the website homepage ‘Notices’ and the opening time poster on the entrance footbridge.
 No.3 bed access requires a permit and key for the vehicle barriers and gated footbridge entrance - see homepage for permit application details.

 The group is a registered charity and our charity registration number is 700362.